jackrobertscott/authpack-client-190806/docs/api/providers.md

 ## Create a provider

-Used to add a user as a new member of a group.
+Used to add a user as a new member of a workspace.

 ```ts
 authenticator.providers.create({